Lelit Elizabeth vs Victoria: What Is the Difference?

 Compact, fast warm-up, PID temperature control, and the Lelit58 group head.
 The ideal starting point for home espresso.

-Both the Elizabeth and Victoria sit within Lelit's prosumer home lineup and share the brand's OLED LCC (Lelit Control Center) display, the iconic Lelit58 commercial-style group head, and Italian-built quality.
-They are, however, designed for different users at different stages of the espresso journey.
+If you've been shopping for a premium home espresso machine in Australia, there's a good chance both the Lelit Elizabeth PL92T and the Lelit Victoria PL91T have landed on your shortlist.
+Both are Italian-built, compact, and highly regarded by home baristas — but they perform quite differently once you're pulling shots every morning.
+Both sit in Lelit's prosumer lineup and share the brand's OLED LCC (Lelit Control Center) display, the iconic Lelit58 commercial-style group head, and Italian build quality.
+They're designed, however, for different users at different stages of the espresso journey.

 Boiler System — Single vs Dual